neobrandll/Boxing-game/README.md

 # Boxing-game
-a simple Boxing game made with canvas
+a Html, Css and Javascript Boxing game made with the canvas API
+<h3>Features </h3>